-The law entitles residents in Hungary to the first two cash withdrawals per month up to 150,000 HUF for free - but past that, you'll pay a fee.
+The law entitles residents in Hungary to the first two cash withdrawals per month of up to 150,000 HUF for free - but past that, you'll pay a fee.
 And that fee will be much higher if you take cash from an ATM not owned by your bank.
-So, take a look around your neighbourhood when choosing a bank.
+So, take a look around your neighborhood when choosing a bank.

 If you're needing to transfer money abroad, particularly outside the SEPA countries, then that's going to cost you a lot as well.
-Consider a service like Transferwise to avoid these high fees.

 Past that, if you don't speak Hungarian, the bigger banks might be a safer bet as they are likely to have a higher number of staff that speak English.